dilashaupadhyay/Pystarter-Kit/README.md

 6. **Hangman Game**:A classic word-guessing game in Python where players attempt to guess a hidden word within a limited number of attempts.

+7. **Fibonacci Sequence Generator**: This Python program generates the Fibonacci sequence up to a specified number of terms.

+8. **Factorial Calculator**: This Python program calculates the factorial of a given number.

 ## Getting Started

 To get started with the projects, make sure you have Python installed on your system.
 You can download Python from the official website: [Python.org](https://www.python.org/).
 Clone this repository to your local machine, and you're ready to start exploring and working on the projects.